brandlewco/blumberg-law/content/pages/index.md

       As a criminal law specialist who also handles an array of high-conflict divorce, child custody and other family law matters, attorney Bruce Blumberg is familiar with the issues of spousal abuse, child abuse and other incidents of domestic violence.
-We also know that allegations of domestic violence can sometimes be put forward wrongly, whether due to innocent misunderstandings or a desire to gain leverage in a divorce or child custody dispute.
+We are aware that allegations of domestic violence are often untrue, or highly exaggerated, whether due to innocent misunderstandings or a desire to gain leverage in a divorce or child custody dispute.
 The consequences of a domestic violence finding are swift and severe.
 Long before any criminal trial or conviction for abuse,